You can buy almost anything at Costco Wholesale, right? Even a casket!

 In addition, both state and federal laws bar a funeral home from charging any additional fees for your Costco casket purchase.

 Fortunately, you do not have to be at the funeral home when the casket is delivered.
-If you’re told by the funeral home that you do, push back on them.
+If you’re told by the funeral home that you do, push back.
 Costco’s website recommends you tell them any requirement for you to be there for delivery is a violation of Section 453.4(b)(1) of the FTC Funeral Rule.

 However, we should note that if the casket is being delivered to somewhere other than a funeral home, you or someone else will need to be there to receive it.
 You can coordinate this delivery with the carrier.

-We understand you may have additional questions before ordering a casket from Costco when a loved one passes away.
-In that case, you can use the contact info reference above — 1-800-955-2292 or email [email protected] — to get additional info before making your mind up about this important and sensitive end-of-life issue.
+You can use the contact information reference above to get additional information before making your mind up about this important and sensitive end-of-life issue: 1-800-955-2292 or email customerser[email protected].

 Costco offers very affordable prices on caskets.
 But they’re not the only ones who give consumers a solid option for shopping away from the funeral home.